typicode/xv/README.md

 ## Watch mode

 xv doesn't integrate a watch mode.
 If the feature is needed, it's recommended to use tools like [watchexec](https://github.com/watchexec/watchexec) or [chokidar-cli](https://github.com/open-cli-tools/chokidar-cli) to re-run xv when there are changes.

+## Status

+The project being very simple by design, there probably won't be frequent updates to the code (_which is a good thing for you, unless you like Dependabot alerts and updating devDependencies_).
+It will be updated to support latest Node releases and implement potential improvements.

+__tl;dr__ xv is maintained and used, even though code updates may not be recent.